-Biesta (2014) makes the point that none of us can have failed to notice that over the last few years there has been an ongoing discussion about the place of knowledge in the curriculum:
+Biesta (2014) makes the point that over the last few years there has been an ongoing discussion about the place of knowledge in the curriculum:

 In a number of recent publications, the British sociologist Michael Young has argued that there is a need to bring knowledge back into the discussion about the curriculum (for example, Young, 2008; see also (Balarin, 2008); Young & Muller, (2007, 2008).
 I agree with Young that the question of knowledge may indeed have disappeared from parts of curriculum theory and parts of curriculum practice.
 This is partly the result of a phenomenon to which I have referred as the ‘learnification’ of education (see Biesta, 2010a).
 ‘Learnification’ refers to a fairly recent development in which the language of education has been taken over by a language of learning.

-Of course in the material world the scientific method works well up to a degree however in the social world it can lead to biological reductionism.
-In effect, education becomes the relationship between delivered knowledge and (long term) cognition.
-There is, in this relationship, the kind of cause and effect that can be studied using the scientific method.
-Education is traduced to a truth proposition and the ability of a learner to remember it.
-Evidence is the tail that wags the educational dog.
+Of course, in the material world the scientific method works well up to a point, however, in the social world, it can lead to biological reductionism.
+Education becomes the relationship between knowledge and long-term cognition.
+A cause and effect relationship studied using the scientific method can traduce education to a truth proposition and the ability of a learner to remember it.

 Biesta (2014) discussing the work of Dewey frames the problem in this way: